kenfukuyama/kenfukuyama/README.md

 <p>
-Hi my name is Ken Fukuyama!
+Hi, my name is Ken Fukuyama!
 I am a full stack developer with background in computer science and data science currently studying at UCLA.
 I am passionate about creating software that makes people's life better and easier. <br/>  <br/> Feel free to connect with me on <a href="https://www.linkedin.com/in/kenfukuyama/">LinkedIn</a> or send me an email (<em>kenfukuyama.12@gmail.com</em>).
 </p>